 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.table_list: the list of tables involved in joins to which join elimination is prevented.
-If this parameter is not specified, the hint specifies that join elimination be prevented for all join tables.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.table_list: Optional.
+Specifies the join tables to which the hint applies.
+If this parameter is omitted, the hint applies to all join tables.

 Examples

-The following example shows how to use the NO_ELIMINATE_JOIN hint to prevent query rewriting for join elimination.
+The following query example uses the NO_ELIMINATE_JOIN hint to disable query rewriting that eliminates joins.

--- Use the `NO_ELIMINATE_JOIN` hint to ensure that join operations are retained.
+-- The `NO_ELIMINATE_JOIN` hint ensures that the join operation is retained.

 SELECT /*+ NO_ELIMINATE_JOIN */ *